openremote/openremote/.ci_cd/README.md

 * `AWS_EFS_MAP` - Name of EFS map volume to mount at `/deployment.local/map`

 ## Github secrets
-Variables are also loaded from Github secrets using the '_{ENVIRONMENT}_' prefix naming convention (note it doesn't use github environment secrets as these only seem to be supported for public repositories); any secrets that begin with `_` will only be loaded if they begin with `_{ENVIRONMENT}_` and this prefix will be removed, all other secrets will be loaded independent of the `ENVIRONMENT` variable.
+Variables stored as github secrets can use the following prefixes (the prefixes will be automatically stripped); any github secrets that begin with `_` but don't match the following prefixes as well as secrets that contain `.` will be excluded:

+* `_TEMP_` - Indicates that the variable should only be used by the deploy script and should not be made available to the host (useful for AWS credentials etc.)
+* `_$ENVIRONMENT_` - Variables prefixed with requested `ENVIRONMENT` name (useful for environment specific variable values)